mhx/dwarfs/man/mkdwarfs.md

 ## TIPS & TRICKS

+### Compression Ratio vs Decompression Speed

 If high compression ratio is your primary goal, definitely go for lzma compression.
 However, I've found that it's only about 10% better than zstd at the highest level.
 The big advantage of zstd over lzma is that its decompression speed is about an order of magnitude faster.
 So if you're extensively using the compressed file system, you'll probably find that it's much faster with zstd.

+### Block, Schema and Metadata Compression

+DwarFS filesystems consist of three distinct parts of data.
+Many blocks, which store actual file data and are decompressed on demand, as well as one schema and one metadata section.
+The schema is tiny, typically less than 1000 bytes, and holds the details for how to interpret the metadata.
+The schema needs to be read into memory once and is subsequently never accessed again.
+The metadata itself is usually not compressed, although it can be if you want to squeeze a few more kilobytes out of the file system.
+If it is compressed, it will be fully decompressed into memory.
+Otherwise, the metadata part of the file will simply be mapped into memory.
+The main difference is that compressed metadata, which being smaller, will potentially consume more memory and it will definitely take longer to mount the filesystem initially.

 ## AUTHOR